-- Public Facilities Impact Fee \$1,5891 per residence - Signalization Development Impact Fee \$10.70 per average daily traffic per land use type - 2.
-Development impact fees collected must be spent or committed within five (5) years of collection.
+- 2. Development impact fees collected must be spent or committed within five (5) years of collection.
 The City Council may make findings annually after five (5) years for any funds on-hand that remain unexpended or uncommitted.
 The findings must identify the purpose for which the funds are to be used and demonstrate a nexus (connection) between the collection of the fee and the purpose for which it is to be used.
 Otherwise, unexpended or uncommitted fees collected must be returned.
-In the past, the City has relied upon the adoption of its' policy documents to fulfill the obligation under the code; e.g. the City's capital Improvement Program, Water Master Plan, etc. - 3.
+The City has relied upon policy documents to fulfill this obligation under the code; e.g. the City's capital Improvement Program, Water Master Plan, etc. - 3.
 A separate fund has been established for each development impact fee to record financial transactions. - 4.
 For the purposes of presentation only, some development impact fees have been consolidated in the comprehensive annual financial report (audit), i.e. specific plan fees. - 5.
 Interest income is allocated to each and every development impact fee fund based upon its proportional share of total invested City cash resources. - 6.
 In certain locations, the City has allowed developers to defer public improvements (saving up-front project costs).
 In these areas, new development pays specific plan fees at the time of issuance of building permit.
 The two applicable specific plan areas are: